Malaga Airport Duty Free

 Finally the new Terminal 3 is open.
 Modern and stylish it will be able to handle virtually double the number of flights in and out of Malaga and offers superb new facilities which includes upgraded duty and tax free shopping, plus new cafes and bars, and the quality on offer will come as a pleasant relief to anyone used to the old terminal.
 And Malaga certainly needed it, the airport is one of the main hubs for tourist arrivals into Spain with passenger numbers doubling over the past decade to over 13 million (the majority arriving from the UK and Ireland).

 Fragrances can also be cheaper on the domestic market, but if you are not too fussed regarding which fragrance you want • and maybe fancy trying something new • then you’re likely to be satisfied.
 Cosmetics generally are a better price than on the Spanish domestic market.
-Also Aldeasa frequently offers particularly good bargains on certain brands, along with travel retail exclusives (eg lines that you cannot buy on the high street).
-Currently (until December 2010) you will receive a 10% discount voucher for the Lacoste store at Malaga Airport.
+Also Aldeasa frequently offers particularly good bargains on certain brands, along with travel retail exclusives (eg lines that you cannot buy on the high street)

 If your on-time, done your shopping and with no flight delay it all works, because the one thing the old terminal had that the new one does not … is somewhere to sit down !